 - Facing waistband

-There are 2 ways how to sew a waistband using elastic
+There are 2 ways how to sew a waistband on a skirt or pants using elastic

 This method is best for items made from stretch fabric with little or no gathering at the waist.
 It is perfect for leggings or tight stretch skirts.

-Step 1 – Measure a band of elastic about which is 3/4 inch (20mm) wide and long enough to fit your waist.
+- Step 1 - Measure a band of elastic that is ¾ inch (20mm) wide and long enough to fit your waist.
 Join the elastic into a circle by putting the ends together and zigzag across the joined ends.

-Step 5 – Using your serger or regular machine on wide zig-zag, sew the elastic around the waistband.
+- Step 3 - Using your serger or regular machine on a wide zig-zag, sew the elastic around the waistband.
 I prefer using a zig-zag over a serger as the elastic is less likely to stretch out of shape.
-If you are using a serger, make sure you do no cut the edge of the elastic.
+If you are using a serger, make sure you do not cut the edge of the elastic.

 This method is best for skirts and pants with considerable gathering at the waist.
 It can be used for both woven and stretch fabrics.